fullendmaestro/assist-ai/README.md

    - **Visual Output**: Uploaded images can also be previewed for further analysis and user experience interaction.

 4. **Coprehensive Preview**:
-   - **You can also have a comprehensive preview of the attachments while chatting**
+   - **You can also have a comprehensive preview of the attachments while chatting.
+By clicking on the attachments, a sidepanel is opened with a comprehensive preview of the attachments**

 ### Interaction Between Modalities